Termination of employment

 When a mass termination occurs, the employer must submit Form 1 (Notice of termination of employment) to the Director of Employment Standards.
-Any notice to the affected employees would not be considered to have been given until the Form 1 was received by the Director, i.e. notice of mass termination is not considered to be effective until the Director of Employment Standards receives the Form 1.
+Any notice to the affected employees would not be considered to have been given until the Form 1 was received by the Director; in other words, notice of mass termination is not considered to be effective until the Director of Employment Standards receives the Form 1.

 In addition to providing employees with individual notices of termination, the employer must post a copy of the Form 1 provided to the Director of Employment Standards in the workplace where it will come to the attention of the employees it affects on the first day of the notice period.

 The amount of notice employees must receive in a mass termination is not based on the employees' length of employment, but on the number of employees who have been terminated.
 An employer must give: